-1 - The level presented represents the 90th percentile of the 5 sites tested.
+- 1 The level presented represents the 90th percentile of the five samples collected.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the lead values detected at your water system.
-In this case, five samples were collected at your water system and the 90th percentile value was the average of the two highest values.
-The action level for lead was not exceeded at any of the sites tested.

-2 - The level presented represents the 90th percentile of the 5 sites tested.
+The 90th percentile is equal to or greater than 90% of the lead values detected in your water system. - 2 The level presented represents the 90th percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, five samples were collected at your water system and the 90th percentile value was the average of the two highest values.
-The action level for copper was not exceeded at any of the sites tested.
+The 90th percentile is equal to or greater than 90% of the copper values detected in your water system.